cloudblog004/fantasticfoodies/content/en/posts/1300-easiest-way-to-make-award-winning-quick-and-amp-easy-chicken-casserole.md

 <!--inarticleads2-->

-##### Instructions to make Quick &amp; Easy Chicken Casserole:
+##### Instructions to make Quick & Easy Chicken Casserole:

 1. Boil chicken till fully cooked
 1. Boil white rice till fully cooked
 1. Preheat oven to 350° F
 1. Pull fully cooked chicken apart into pieces
-1. Mix rice, cream of chicken, sour cream, salt &amp; pepper to chicken
+1. Mix rice, cream of chicken, sour cream, salt & pepper to chicken
 1. Pour in a casserole pan
-1. Crumble ritz crackers &amp; cover them over the casserole mixture
+1. Crumble ritz crackers & cover them over the casserole mixture
-1. Melt butter in microwave &amp; pour over the crackers
+1. Melt butter in microwave & pour over the crackers
-1. Cook in oven till bubbling &amp; a lil brown
+1. Cook in oven till bubbling & a lil brown
 1. Ready to serve and ENJOY!

-So that is going to wrap it up for this exceptional food quick &amp; easy chicken casserole recipe.
+So that is going to wrap it up for this exceptional food quick & easy chicken casserole recipe.
 Thanks so much for reading.
 I'm confident you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your family, friends and colleague.
 Thanks again for reading.
 Go on get cooking!